 Welcome to the Health Center!

-Our Health Center staff provides a caring and attentive atmosphere and maintains close communication with families to ensure optimal care of each Cadet.
+Our Health Center staff provides a caring and attentive atmosphere and maintains close communication with families to ensure optimal care.
+We get to know all the cadets and respond individually to their needs.

 - Administering Medications